heera/iconfig/README.md

 ```PHP
 Config::load('filePath'); new items will be added.
 ```
 That's all for now.
-Hope, I'll be able to add more features in future, if possible (Insha Allah!).
+Hope, I'll be able to add more features in future, In Sha Allah! (on God's will).